 I do recommend using HW Monitor to benchmark temperature performance.
 HW Monitor is especially helpful if you’re concerned about thermal throttling of the Dell G7.

-There are essentially 3 options for cooling your Dell G7.
+There are essentially 4 options for cooling your Dell G7.
 There are instructions or reviews below on each.
-I have had success with the first 2 and I know good quality thermal paste can make a difference, so it’s worth considering even if it’s more technically advanced.
+I have had amazing success with the first 4 and I know good quality thermal paste can make a difference, so it’s worth considering if you’re more technically advanced.

 - Upgrade the BIOS